Relationships can be a lot of things: wonderful, terrible, enriching, stressful. Sometimes all at once.

 These terms surely apply to the CISO and CIO relationship within organizations.

-There are major shifts occurring in this space right now.
+And there are major shifts occurring in this CIO-CISO intersection right now.

 I recently interviewed IT research powerhouse Larry Ponemon during a SecureWorld cybersecurity conference and he quickly rattled off five changes that he's seeing.